 The Computer Science Laboratory provides a special physical and virtual educational facility.
-The broad array of computing, communication and other technology resources and the flexibility in configuring these systems encourages student creativity for coursework and special projects as well as students’ own projects.
+The broad array of computing, communication and other technology resources and the flexibility in configuring these systems encourages student creativity for coursework and special projects.

 Computer Science maintains four specialized computing facilities.
 These laboratory systems provide students with the opportunity to use a broad range of computers.
 Other laboratory equipment includes a large format color plotter and a 3D scanner.

 The Computer Science/GIS Lab is designed for coursework that requires high-performance processors and/or proprietary software such as ArcGIS.
 The lab contains 28 desktops running Windows with Intel i7-3.40GHz quad core processors, 16GB Ram and NVIDIA GeForce GT640 graphics cards.
 Tutoring for Computer Science and GIS is provided in this space in the evening.